dsone/quedit/README.md

 ### Add a new column
 Sometimes you need to do the opposite and add a new colum.
 This can be done via the "+ Add new column" above the existing columns.
 If you do not see it, you need to scroll back up in the sidebar. ;)
 When clicked, a modal dialog will ask your for the name of the new column.
-By default, an empty string will be set as the value and the column will be added at the end of your SQL statement.
+By default, a `NULL` value will be set as the value and the column will be added at the end of your SQL statement.
 <img src="./src/img/add_column.gif" />

 ### Search